SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 On Induction Day the Senior TA aims to meet up with these students to ensure that everything is going well.

-The Senior TA will liaise where necessary with parents to ensure they have all the relevant information to support their daughter’s successful transfer to Hayesfield.
+The SENDCo or Senior TA will liaise where necessary with parents to ensure they have all the relevant information to support their daughter’s successful transfer to Hayesfield.

 Hayesfield also runs a Summer School during the School Summer holidays.
 This is specifically planned to support students who may need extra support with preparing to join year 7, including students with literacy difficulties and students in need of encouragement and emotional support.